Thomas-Gelf/icingaweb2-module-training/doc/extending-icinga-web-2.md

 */
 echo $config->get('section', 'entry');

-// Returns "default" because "noentry" does not exist: echo $config->get('section', 'noentry', 'default');
+// Returns 'default' because 'noentry' does not exist: echo $config->get('section', 'noentry', 'default');

 // Reads from the special.ini instead of the config.ini: